infolks/labelmore-essentials/README.md

 ### Contour Label

-The default contour or polygon tool, implements the ContourProps.
+The default contour or polygon label, implements the ContourProps.
 Represents a closed polygon shape.

 To draw a contour label into workspace: